cloudfoundry/app-autoscaler-cli-plugin/README.md

 #### ALIAS: asa

 #### OPTIONS:
 -  `--unset`: Unset the api endpoint
 -  `--skip-ssl-validation` : Skip verification of the API endpoint.
 Not recommended!

 #### EXAMPLES:
 - Set AutoScaler API endpoint, replace `DOMAIN` with the domain of your Cloud Foundry environment:
 ```
 $ cf autoscaling-api https://autoscaler.<DOMAIN>
 Setting AutoScaler api endpoint to https://autoscaler.<DOMAIN>
 OK
 ```
 - View AutoScaler API endpoint:
 ```
 $ cf autoscaling-api
 Autoscaler api endpoint: https://autoscaler.<DOMAIN>
 ```
 - Unset AutoScaler API endpoint:

-(you will get a error prompt if the AutoScaler API endpoint is not set when you execute other commands. )
 ```
 $ cf autoscaling-api --unset
 Unsetting AutoScaler api endpoint.
 OK

-$ cf autoscaling-api

-No api endpoint set.
-Use 'cf autoscaling-api' to set an endpoint.

 $ cf autoscaling-policy APP_NAME
 FAILED
 Error: No api endpoint set.
 Use 'cf autoscaling-api' to set an endpoint.
 ```
+Note: when AutoScaler API endpoint is unset, all other `App-AutoScaler CLI` commands execution will fail.

 ### `cf autoscaling-policy`

-Retrieve the scaling policy of an application, the policy will be displayed in JSON format.
+Run `cf autoscaling-policy` to  retrieve the scaling policy of an application.
+The policy will be displayed in JSON format.

 ```
 cf autoscaling-policy APP_NAME [--output PATH_TO_FILE]